 Apart from certain varieties of fish, Chia seeds are a great source of omega-3 fatty acids.
 This component is essential to the body as it enables many bodily functions.
 Studies also show that the consumption of Chia seeds enhances workout performance.
 Therefore, it is a great substitute for energy drinks.

 Chia seedsf culls out an excess of sugar in the diet.
 It boosts the body’s metabolism, which produces more energy in the body and consequently reduces and prevents fatigue.

 There are many ways in which Chia seeds can benefit your digestive health.
-Its high fiber content regulates bowel movement and its ability to absorb high amounts of water makes you feel full for a longer period of time, thus minimizing the risk of overeating.
+Its high fiber content present in chia seeds regulates bowel movement and its ability to absorb high amounts of water makes you feel full for a longer period of time, thus minimizing the risk of overeating.

 Foods rich in omega-3 fatty acids, such as Chia seeds, are heart-friendly.
 These are good fats that prevent the onset of heart disease by minimizing the levels of omega-6 fatty acids in the blood.
 This, therefore, minimizes the stress on the cardiovascular system.

 Chia seeds are a rich source of an omega-3 acid known as alpha lipoic acid or ALA.
 Studies show that ALA minimizes the growth of cancer cells in cases of cervical and breast cancer.
 The benefits of ALA go so far as to the cell death of cancer cells, without any negative effect on healthy cells.

 The most obvious reason why Chia seeds are great for your teeth is because it is rich in calcium.
 However, phosphorus and vitamin A, which are predominant in Chia seeds,also play a huge role in strengthening teeth.
 Together they keep the mouth healthy.